CShulby/Named-Entity-Recognition/README.md

 The script will perform Named Entity Recognition on the input corpus using spaCy, extract relations between entities using RoBERTa, generate a knowledge graph, and visualize it using NetworkX and Matplotlib.

-The first time you use it it will download the RoBERTa model which may take a couple of minutes
+The first time you use it, the script should download the RoBERTa model which may take a couple of minutes

 ## Notes